Cinema of Cambodia

-Cinema in Cambodia began in the 1950s, and many films were being screened in theaters throughout the country by the 1960s, which are regarded as the "golden age".
+Cinema in Cambodia began in the 1950s, and many films were being screened in theaters throughout the country by the 1960s, which were regarded as the "golden age".
 After a near-disappearance during the Khmer Rouge regime, competition from video and television has meant that the Cambodian film industry is a small one.

 History

 The early years

 As early as 1899, short documentary films were shot in Cambodia by foreign filmmakers.
 By the 1930s, King Norodom Sihanouk had a desire for films and dreamed of stardom before the French chose him to be king.
 Even after his selection, he kept in mind the idea of acting or directing.
 The first Cambodian-made films were made in the 1950s by filmmakers who had studied overseas.
 They included Roeum Sophon, Ieu Pannakar and Sun Bun Ly.
 The United States Information Service held training workshops during this era and provided equipment.
 One film from this time was Dan Prean Lbas Prich (Footprints of the Hunter), made by off-duty Cambodian military personnel using American equipment and containing footage of Cambodian hill tribes.

 Sun Bun Ly's first film was Kar Pear Prumjarei Srei Durakut (Protect Virginity).
 He also established the first private production company, Ponleu Neak Poan Kampuchea.
 His success inspired others, such as Ly Bun Yim, to try their hand.